 But if you’re already in a tangled chain mess, here’s how to get out of it…

-Get a good quality pair of pointy tweezers.
+Get a good-quality pair of pointy tweezers.
 You can grab them from most pharmacies, but they do have to be the pointy kind.
 For super fine chains, you can try the point of a safety pin too.
 This really is the big secret – you need the fine tip or point that is able to be inserted into the knot so the chain can be teased apart.

 Get calm.
 Think of this whole process as mindfulness!
-Put your favorite tunes or podcast on in the background and take the time to focus.
+Put your favourite tunes or podcast on in the background and take the time to focus.
 Don’t force any movements from here on out or you run the risk of breaking the chain.
 If it’s not working, take a break and come back to the job rather than rushing or forcing the point.

 Get Started.
-Take the sharp point of the tweezers and gently insert into the knot at one of the outer edges.
+Take the sharp point of the tweezers and gently insert them into the knot at one of the outer edges.
 Don’t put it straight into the middle of the knot in your chain, it won’t budge – you’ve got to start at one of the edges

 Don’t force the tangled chain at any time – you’ve got to go slow and only go as far as the chain will let you.
 If you’re not getting any movement, try a different edge.